 If the real property is sold as an asset transfer subject to a lease, the sale and purchase agreement will normally specify that the purchaser will assume all the rights, obligations and liabilities under the subsisting lease.
-Under the Japanese laws and court precedents in Japan, the contractual status as lessor of the lease agreements will be automatically transferred to the purchaser of the real property together with transfer of the ownership of the real property without the consent of the lessee.
+Under the Japanese laws and court precedents in Japan, the contractual status as lessor of the lease agreements will be automatically transferred to the purchaser of the real property together with transfer of the ownership of the real property (which needs to be registered in the relevant real estate registry) without the consent of the lessee.
 Therefore, a novation agreement is not entered into to replace the purchaser as the new lessor who shall continue to receive the rental income after completion of the purchase of the property.